Lorenzo Monaco

-Lorenzo Monaco (c.1370 – c.1425) was an Italian painter of the late Gothic to early Renaissance age.
-He was born Piero di Giovanni in Siena, Italy.
+Lorenzo Monaco (c.1370 – c.1425) was a Sienese painter and miniaturist of the late Gothic to early Renaissance age, active principally in Florence.
+He was born Piero di Giovanni.
 Little is known about his youth, apart from the fact that he was apprenticed in Florence.
-He was influenced by Giotto and that artist's followers Spinello Aretino and Agnolo Gaddi.
+He has been considered the last important exponent of the Giotto style, before the Renaissance revolution that came with Fra Angelico and Masaccio.